 - Even though Fright Nights was initially created in 2003 to target fright seekers in the age 12-to-35 category, it is no longer recommended for children ages 12 and under.
 It’s also not recommended for guest ages 65 and older, people with sensitivity to strobe lights, folk with high blood pressure and pregnant women.
 If you fit any of these descriptions you run the risk of peeing your pants, never sleeping again, having a seizure, having a heart attack or going into labour.

 - Admission to Fright Nights is cheaper when you purchase tickets online, on Sundays and most weekdays, plus often at the very start of the season.
-In 2017, for example, general admission on the opening weekend was just $22 for tickets purchased online, which is less than half the price of the most expensive nights.
+In 2018, for example, general admission on the opening weekend is just $24 for tickets purchased online, which is less than half the price of the most expensive nights.

 - There are no in-and-out privileges!
 Once you get your ticket scanned and go in you can’t turn around, leave and come back in again later.
 This is important to know, especially when you pay up to $100 for your ticket!

 - For security and safety reasons, expect to be searched before entering Fright Nights.
 There are separate lines for men and women, bags are inspected and bodies patted down.
 It’s inconvenient and intrusive, but in this day and age it’s also comforting and reassuring that it’s done.